IU-PR/Capstone_project/content/docs/2024/CookingCorner/week3.md

 - **Technical Infrastructure**:

-Currently, our team is sticking to the initial scheme of infrastructure:
+Currently, our team is sticking to the initial scheme of infrastructure (but now with user):

 ![](/2024/CookingCorner/General_infrastructure_with_user.png)